Kaspersky vs Avast: which antivirus is better?

 Kaspersky vs Avast: which offers better protection?

-It’s not always possible to ensure flawless protection at all times because, just like everything else, malware tends to update and develop.
-However, there’s no better way to see how an antivirus can handle the newest threats than throwing it out into the real world.
+It’s not always possible to ensure flawless protection at all times because, just like everything else, malware updates and develops.
+However, there’s no better way to see how an antivirus can handle the newest threats than testing it out in the real world.
 And that’s what independent laboratories do.

-According to the German Institution AV-test, which researches cybersecurity products, both products did a phenomenal job.
+According to the German Institution AV-test, which researches cybersecurity products, both antiviruses did a great job.
 They received the Top Product certificate, which is the organization’s highest grade award.

-Moving on, AV-comparatives is another independent organization that declared Avast and Kaspersky as deserving of the Advanced+ award.
-They both managed to block 100% of threats in these tests as well.
-Furthermore, SE Labs evaluated Avast protection accuracy rating with 97%, while Kaspersky reached 100%.
-Even though the results are slightly different, both programs were placed on the same list as other top antivirus services under the AAA award.
+Moving on, AV-Comparatives is another independent organization that evaluated Avast and Kaspersky and declared both of them as deserving of the Advanced+ award.
+The providers managed to block 100% of threats in these tests as well.
+Furthermore, SE Labs evaluated Avast and Kaspersky protection accuracy rating with 100% score.
+Also, both providers earned AAA awards due to demonstrating perfect results.

 It’s worth noting that it’s not so common to receive the best awards from multiple independent laboratories.
-Apparently, this was the case in terms of Kaspersky vs Avast, which is why it’s an absolute draw.
+However, this was the case for both Kaspersky and Avast, which is why it’s an absolute draw.

 However, it's worth mentioning that while independent lab results are positive, Avast, once a popular choice, ran into trouble when it was revealed that its free version collected and sold user data, causing major privacy concerns.